-Just as not all superheroes wear capes, not all crooks and fraudsters wear a mask.
-Many people have the impression "fraudsters and scammers" live in the shadows when this is not the case.
-They can look like a bona fide pension adviser, only to find they are an unregulated financial adviser and limited if any protection applies.
+Just as not all superheroes wear capes, not all crooks and fraudsters wear masks.
+Many people believe "fraudsters and scammers" live in the shadows when this is not the case.
+They can look like a bona fide pension adviser, only for you to find they are an unregulated financial adviser and that limited, if any, protection applies.

 Unfortunately, it can be tempting to let your guard down when talking to an unregulated financial adviser who could potentially open you up to pension fraud.

 If it looks too good to be true

 Before we look further into the finer details of pension scams, one fact remains:

 “If it looks too good to be true, then it probably is too good to be true."

 When somebody promises to unlock your pension assets early or release much-needed funds while creating significant returns on remaining investments, it can quickly turn your head.
 However, we need to look at the rules and regulations to protect you and your pension assets and the warning signs of bad pension arrangements.

 The typical structure of pension scams

 It is not difficult to see why many people are attracted by the promise of high returns on their pension assets and early access to funds.
 As we approach retirement, funds can become tighter as we try to address our work/life balance.
 Unfortunately, over the years, we have seen many pension scams at work, with very similar characteristics, such as: